freelawproject/courtlistener/DEVELOPING.md

 getting that feature ready to land.
 Bad or experimental work shouldn't be in a commit that you submit as part of a PR, if you can avoid it.
 Often you can clean up your commits with an interactive rebase followed by a force push to your branch.

+2. After a code review has begun, **do not force push**.
+If you do, it makes it difficult for the next review to identify your latest changes.
+It's better to have a messy commit log during review than to force your poor reviewer to look at the entire PR again just to see the one or two lines you changed.
+After the review is completed, a force push might be used to clean things up, but a squash merge might do it too, and those are easy.

-1. Your commit messages should use [the format defined by the Angular.js project][format].
+3. Your commit messages should use [the format defined by the Angular.js project][format].
 This is pretty easy if you use [this plugin][format-plugin] for Intellij/PyCharm/et al.

+    Your commits should therefore look something like:

+        fix(component): Makes the whatsit do the thingsit

+        Some longer explanation might go here, explaining why the whatsit is broken and how you fixed it.

+        Fixes: #xyz

+    We welcome LONG commit messages that could literally double as blog posts.
+If somebody is looking at the commit in five years, they *want* an essay, not a tweet.

+1. *KEEP YOUR PR's SMALL*.
+A good PR should land a specific thing of some sort.
+It doesn't have to be done — it doesn't even have to work! — but it should be clean, and it should be your best effort at clean *progress*.
+PRs are both a way of getting your work into the system and a way to *communicate* your work.
+The latter is more important.
+10 small, clean PRs are about 50× better than a monolithic one that is fully functional.

+    Say you are developing a system that relies on regexes to do something.
+Why not submit the regexes (and their tests!) in one PR and the thing that uses those regexes in another?
+That'd be much easier to review than trying to see the whole thing at once.

-1. We use a number of linters to make our code better.
+4. We use a number of linters to make our code better.
 Some of these are enforced by Github Actions, and others are not.
 The easiest way to do your work is to use [pre-commit][pc].

+    You can run pre-commit with:

+        docker exec -it cl-django pre-commit run --all-files

+    You might also want to install it locally.
+If you do that, you can make it run automatically every time you do a commit, as a "pre-commit hook" (hence the name).

-If you install that locally, then run `pre-commit install`, you'll check `black`, `isort`, `semgrep` (minimally), `codespell`, and possibly other things each time you commit.
-Unfortunately, `pre-commit` doesn't work well with `mypy`.
+    However you run it, when you do it'll run a bunch of linters including `black`, `isort`, and `flynt`.
+Unfortunately, `pre-commit` doesn't work well with `mypy`, but that'll need to pass too.
 More on that below.

 [pc]: https://pre-commit.com/